slowernews/wisdom-tldr/chapters/introduction.md

 Never stop working on yourself.
 Always strive to be better.
 Is succeeding at mediocrity a worthwhile life?
 For some of you, you must make the conscious decision that you are going to change your story.
 No matter where you are in your life, you have the power to change everything in an instant.
 You need to develop an unshakable identity as a high achiever and peak performer before you can expect to achieve highly or perform at your peak.

 > *'There comes a time when you ought to start doing what you want.
 Take a job that you love.
 You will jump out of bed in the morning.
-I think you are out of your mind if you keep taking jobs that you don't like because you think it will look good on your resume.' -- Warren Buffett*
+I think you are out of your mind if you keep taking jobs that you don’t like because you think it will look good on your resume.' -- Warren Buffett*

 > *'Whatever you are, be a good one.' -- Abraham Lincoln*

-> *'Maybe who we are isn't so much about what we do, but rather what we're capable of when we least expect it' -- Jodi Picoult*
+> *'Maybe who we are isn’t so much about what we do, but rather what we're capable of when we least expect it' -- Jodi Picoult*

 > *'Your temporary circumstances do not have to become your permanent identity' -- Greg Hartle*

 <!--
 There is no coming to consciousness without pain.
 People will do anything, no matter how absurd, in order to avoid facing their own soul. to be real you need to be vulnerable
 > *'Do you want to know who you are?
-Don't ask.
+Don’t ask.
 Act!
 Action will delineate and define you.' -- Thomas Jefferson* Entrepeneurs are curious
 > *'You have your way.
 I have my way.
 As for the right way, the correct way, and the only way, it does not exist.' -- Friedrich Nietzsche*
 > *'It is better to be hated for what you are than to be loved for what you are not.' -- André Gide*